onera/cwipi/doc/sphinx/source/new_cwipi/new_cwipi.rst

 New CWIPI
 #########

-Released in 2023, this version relies on the parallel geometrical algortihm library ParaDiGM (Parallel Distributed Generalized
+Released in 2023, this version relies on the parallel computational geometry library **ParaDiGM** (Parallel Distributed Generalized
-Mesh).
-ParaDiGM (LGPL) is developped by the CWIPI developpers team.
+Mesh), which is developed by the same team as CWIPI.

 General concepts
 ================